Rice University → Venice International University (VIU)

 • Language of Instruction: English

-• Credits: Each course carries 6 ECTS (transfer credit at Rice with prior approval).
-For Global Affairs majors, Rice’s School of Social Sciences is working with the Registrar’s Office to streamline how VIU coursework will be processed as Rice credit.
+Global Affairs major credits: Rice’s School of Social Sciences is working with the Registrar’s Office to streamline how VIU coursework will be processed as Rice credit.
 The current plan is for most VIU courses to count as elective course credit within the Global Affairs major.
 These courses are expected to align with the program’s three fields of specialization: Global Order, Peace, and Conflict; Global Wealth and Sustainability; and Regional Identities and Communities.

 The Globalization Program combines core courses, elective tracks, and co-curricular activities.
 Students engage in interdisciplinary coursework, field trips around Venice, and seminars with experts and practitioners.